 2. Stained Class (1978)

-As the ‘70s drew to a close, Priest were hitting their stride in no uncertain terms.
+As the 70s drew to a close, Judas Priest were hitting their stride in no uncertain terms.
 Their fourth album exudes a ferocious energy, as songs like Exciter, Invader and the towering morbidity of Beyond The Realms Of Death upgraded the ‘70s hard rock template for a new decade.
 Even a cover of psychedelic rock mob Spooky Tooth’s Better By You, Better Than Me slayed and flayed like a maniac.
 A true metal milestone.

 1. Screaming For Vengeance (1982)

-Priest’s biggest breakthrough, particularly in the US, came with this immaculate slab of none-more-metal bravado.
+Judas Priest’s biggest breakthrough, particularly in the US, came with this immaculate slab of none-more-metal bravado.
 Screaming For Vengeance is an imperious display of heavy metal in its purest, most exhilarating form: from the ageless rush of Electric Eye and the world-dominating thud of You’ve Got Another Thing Comin’ through to the neck-wrenching attack of the title track and the fiery crunch of Devil’s Child, it’s a flawless encapsulation of everything that made metal such a global force during the ‘80s.
-And 30 years on, it’s still exerting its influence over countless aspiring metal musicians around the globe.
+And (almost) 40 years on, it’s still exerting its influence over countless aspiring metal musicians around the globe.
 A steely masterpiece with a giant heart.